 But have you ever stopped to wonder how many different biomes there are on our planet?

 In this article, we’ll discuss the 26 incredible types of biomes that you can find across the globe.
-We’ll explain what makes a biome a biome, and we’ll clue you into the various plants and animals that call each of these ecosystems home.
+We’ll explain what makes a biome a biome, and we’ll clue you into the various plants and animals that call each of these different ecosystems home.

 The word ‘biome’ might seem simple enough, but there’s actually quite a bit of disagreement among researchers about what the word actually means.